putyourlightson/craft-sprig/README.md

 </form>
 ```

-Now, whenever the form is submitted, it will trigger a `POST` AJAX request to the `users/save-user` action and the component will be re-rendered.
+Now, whenever the form is submitted, it will POST an AJAX request to the `users/save-user` action, and the component will be re-rendered.
 To make it display a success or error message, lets make it a bit smarter with some Twig logic.

 ```twig
 {#-- _components/registration-form.twig --#}